Car1osGarcia/Car1osGarcia/README.md

 ## :dart: About me

-I'm Carlos García, I'm a science and systems engineering student who has completed courses and is in the process of graduating from Universidad de San Carlos de Guatemala.
+I'm a science and systems engineering student who has completed courses and is in the process of graduating from Universidad de San Carlos de Guatemala.
 During my studies I have developed web pages with different frameworks, using DevOps practices such as agile methodologies, Microservices, CI and CD; I have carried out projects implementing different services with cloud service providers such as AWS, Google Cloud and Digital Ocean; I have knowledge about networking, software architecture patterns and IOT.
 I want to be a full stack developer learning the most demanded technologies in the market.
 I am a dedicated person who likes to learn about new tools in the world of technology.

 <br>